SingleManTH/agiletoolkit.org/docs/core/architecture.md

 ## Design Principles

-Before we discuss the specific architecture, here are some important princples you'll see applied throught the framework.
+Before we discuss the specific architecture, here are some important princples you'll see applied throughout the framework.

 ### The Simplicity Principle

-As the name implies, Agile Toolkit was developed as a working tool, not as an exercise in academic purity.
-We always try to use the simplest possible approach &ndash; for example:
+As the name implies, Agile Toolkit was developed as a working tool, not as an exercise in academic purity, and we always try to use the simplest possible approach.
+For example:

 * Configuration files are plain old PHP hashes, so if you want complex conditional configurations just pop in some code.
 * Namespacing isn't used within the core code.
 It's never caused any practical problems and we avoid tedium like this: